 Beginning May 2, 2023, the WGA, which represents 11,500 screenwriters, went on strike over an ongoing labor dispute with the Alliance of Motion Picture and Television Producers, or AMPTP.

 After the WGA walked off, the Screen Actors Guild and American Federation of Television and Radio Artists (SAG-AFTRA) went on strike as well on July 14.
-Both are stuck in contract negotiations with the AMPTP.
+Both were stuck in contract negotiations with the AMPTP for about five months fighting for better .

-They have begun picketing outside of major studios in Los Angeles like Amazon, Disney, Netflix, Warner Bros., and more.
+They began picketing outside of major studios in Los Angeles like Amazon, Disney, Netflix, Warner Bros., and more.

 The last strike that the WGA performed was in 1988, which lasted 154 days.
-Currently, the strike has been going on for over 120 days.
-And the last big writer strike happened between 2007 and 2008, which had a huge impact on reality TV, and competition shows.
+Another big writer strike happened between 2007 and 2008, which had a huge impact on reality TV and competition shows.
+As of October 2nd, the 2023 writers strike went on for 148 days.
+This nearly beat the longest strike ever, but luckily, an agreement was able to be reached between the studios and the WGA union.

 WGA Main Issues

-The WGA asked for a number of changes, but the biggest focus in the labor dispute is compensation.
-The WGA claims that AMPTP’s share of residuals has cut much of the writers’ average income compared to a decade ago.
+The WGA asked for a number of changes, but the biggest focus in the labor dispute was compensation.
+The WGA claimed that AMPTP’s share of residuals has cut much of the writers’ average income compared to a decade ago.

-Writers also want AI, or Artificial Intelligence, such as ChatGPT, to be used only as a tool that can help with research or script ideas, and not a tool that could potentially replace them.
+Writers also want nothing to do with AI, or Artificial Intelligence, such as ChatGPT.
+They believe that it should only be used as a tool that can help with research or script ideas, but not a tool that could potentially replace them or their creativity.

-Studios have also started reducing the size of writers’ rooms, which causes more work and effort.
-What once was twelve writers working on shows like Friends, are now only four or five writers.
+Studios have also started reducing the size of writers’ rooms, which causes more work and they are unfairly paid for additional effort.
+What once was twelve writers working on shows like Friends, are now only four or five writers, so the WGA made a point of asking for more screenwriting opportunities.

 2023 Writers Strike Effect on TV and Movies

-The biggest change that viewers will sees is a reduction in upcoming shows and films.
-While there are some key differences depending on the programs you watch, the main thing is that you might not see your anticipated upcoming film, nor see any new episodes releasing in your nightly shows.
+The biggest change that viewers will see is a temporary delay or reduction in upcoming shows and films.
+While there are some key differences depending on the programs you watch, the main thing is that you might not see your most anticipated upcoming film on its original release date.
+Scripted shows and movies will be the slowest to return to normal, but unscripted and late night shows shouldn’t be affected much any more this fall.

 Streaming Platforms

-The good news is that most streaming platforms have shows prepared and backed up ready for release, so you will most likely receive new content for a while.
+The good news is that most streaming platforms have shows prepared and backed up ready for release, so delays here are not likely now that an agreement has been struck.

-Netflix has stated that they have a large base of upcoming shows and films from around the world that will hopefully get them through the 2023 writers strike without too much change.
+Netflix stated that they have a large backlog of upcoming shows and films from around the world that will get them through the impact of the 2023 writers strike without too much change.

 HBO Max, which is now known as Max, also planned a backlog of shows that they can release in preparation of their rebranding.
-So most streaming platforms have enough content that it might not be noticeable for a while.
+As a result, it seems that most streaming platforms are confident in their content library, so they do not anticipate delays or problems rolling out their upcoming releases.

 Current Seasons